Azure/regulatory-compliance-initiatives/README.md

 # Enable  RMiT Malaysia regulatory compliance dashboard in Microsoft Defender for Cloud

-Microsoft Defender for Cloud continually compares the configuration of your resources with requirements in industry standards, regulations, and benchmarks.
-The regulatory compliance dashboard provides insights into your compliance posture based on how you're meeting specific compliance requirements.
+Microsoft Defender for Cloud continually compares the configuration of the organization’s resources with requirements in industry standards, regulations, and benchmarks.
+The regulatory compliance dashboard provides insights into the organization’s compliance posture based on how they are meeting specific compliance requirements.

 ## Prerequisites
 To add standards to your dashboard: